invariantlabs-ai/invariant/README.md

 #### Real-Time Monitoring of an OpenAI Agent

 The analyzer can also be used to monitor AI agents in real-time.
 This allows you to prevent security issues and data breaches before they happen, and to take the appropriate steps to secure your deployed agents.
+The interface is `monitor.check(past_events, pending_events)` where `past_events` represented sequence of actions that already happened, while `pending_events` represent actions that agent is trying to do (e.g. executing code).

 For instance, consider the following example of an OpenAI agent based on OpenAI tool calling: